-- (1) All funds deposited into the registry of the Court will be placed in some form of interest bearing account.
-Unless otherwise ordered, the Court Registry Investment System (CRIS), administered by the Administrative Office of the United States Courts, shall be the only investment mechanism authorized. - (2) Under the CRIS, monies deposited in each case under (a)(1) will be "pooled" together with those on deposit with the Treasury to the credit of other courts in the Court Registry Investment System and used to purchase Government Account Series securities through the Bureau of Public debt, which will be held at the Treasury, in an account in the name and to the credit of the Director of the Administrative Office of the

-United States Courts, hereby designated custodian for the Court Registry Investment System.
+- (1) Where, by order of the Court, funds on deposit with the Court are to be placed in some form of interest bearing account, or invested in a court approved, interest bearing instrument in accordance with Rule 67 of the Federal Rules of Civil Procedure, the Court Registry Investment System ("CRIS"), administered by the Administrative Office of the United States Courts under 28 U.S.C. § 2045, shall be the only investment mechanism authorized. - (2) Interpleader funds deposited under 28 U.S.C. § 1335 meet the IRS definition of a "Disputed Ownership Fund" (DOF), a taxable entity that requires tax administration.
+Unless otherwise ordered by the Court, interpleader funds shall be deposited into the DOF established within the CRIS and administered by the Administrative Office of the United States Courts, which shall be responsible for meeting all DOF tax administration requirements.

-(3) An account for each case will be established in the CRIS titled in the name of the case giving rise to the investment in the system.
-Income received from fund investments will be distributed to each case based on the ratio each account's principal and income total has to the aggregate principal and income total in the fund each week.
-Weekly reports showing the income earned and the principal amounts contributed in each case will be prepared and distributed to each court participating in the CRIS and made available to litigants and/or their counsel.
+- (3) The Director of the Administrative Office of the United States Courts is designated as custodian for all CRIS funds.
+The Director or the Director's designee shall perform the duties of custodian.
+Funds held in the CRIS remain subject to the control and jurisdiction of the Court. - (4) Money from each case deposited in the CRIS must be "pooled" together with those on deposit with the Treasury to the credit of other courts in the CRIS and used to purchase Government Account Series securities through the Bureau of Public debt, which will be held at the Treasury, in an account in the name and to the credit of the Director of the Administrative Office of the United States Courts.
+The pooled funds will be invested in accordance with the principles of the CRIS Investment Policy as approved by the Registry Monitoring Group. - (5) An account will be established in the CRIS Liquidity Fund titled in the name of the case giving rise to the deposit invested in the fund.
+Income generated from fund investments will be distributed to each case based on the ratio each account's principal and earnings has to the aggregate principal and income total in the fund after the CRIS fee has been applied.
+Reports showing the interest earned and the principal amounts contributed in each case will be prepared and distributed to each court participating in the CRIS and made available to litigants and/or their counsel. - CRIS Disputed Ownership Fund, titled in the name of the case giving rise to the deposit invested in the fund.
+Income generated from the fund investments will be distributed to each case after the DOF fee has been applied and tax withholdings have been deducted from the fund.
+Reports showing the interest earned and the principal amounts contributed in each case will be available through the FedInvest/CMS application for each court participating in the CRIS and made available to litigants and/or their counsel.
+On appointment of an administrator authorized to incur expenses on behalf of the DOF in a case, the case DOF funds should be transferred to another investment account as directed by court order.

-(c) Deductions of Fees.
+(c) Fees and Taxes.